Siege of Nijmegen (1794): Battles between outposts

 In the morning of 21 October, the Hanoverian general Wallmoden asked the magistrate of Nijmegen whether there were enough food supplies to make it through a siege; from the doubtful answer he received, he concluded that the city had to be evacuated.
-Meanwhile, the French had reached Neerbosch, while the English had abandoned their outposts.
+Meanwhile, the French had reached Neerbosch, while the British had abandoned their outposts.
 From The Hague, the stadtholder ordered to not defend Nijmegen against the French, and so the evacuation of the city was commenced.
 On 22 October, there was heavy fighting between outposts between 2 and 6 o'clock, causing at least 80 Allied casualties.
 The French approached the city to within 15 minutes, but then retreated again.
 There were skirmishes at 7 o'clock in the morning and also in the afternoon of 23 October.
 The French army's main force was stationed in Wijchen, while inside Nijmegen the Allies continued to station more troops, for example in the Romanesque churches.
 On 24 and 25 October, the city was geared into a state of emergency, while food shortages began to grow and Coalition soldiers started plundering the countryside.
 A French attack near Hees was beaten back.
 The pontoon bridge across the Waal was filled with combustibles so it could be burned after crossing, preventing the French from using it.
 The French vainly tried to shoot the floating bridge to pieces before the Allies could use it for a retreat.
 On 26 October, there was combat near the Pelmolen with an unknown number of casualties.
 The Emigrants of Dumas left the city in the direction of Zutphen.

 Start of the siege

 The cannon on the Nijmegian walls fired for the first time on 27 October at 12.30 pm, and the French army directly shot back at them as well.
 As a precaution, several houses in Hees were burnt down at 6 pm, in order to prevent the French from garrisoning them.
 In Ooij, the French installed artillery batteries; Allied bombardments from the Bemmelsedijk tried in vain to prevent this.
 By this time, it was alleged that all Coalition outposts had been evacuated or captured by the French, who took many Allied POWs.
 The Prince of Orange changed his mind about his earlier decision on 28 October, and announced that he loved Nijmegen too much to just surrender her to the enemy.
 Hulst, who showed some pro-French sympathies in his account, called the stadtholder's decision to risk the city to withstand a siege 'nonsensical' because of a lack of supplies, and he claimed that the citizenry would rather capitulate quickly.
 General Wallmoden would also once again have given the order to evacuate the city, and have left it himself.
 The well-covered French batteries in Ooij were hard to hit, but they themselves were highly efficient in firing on the eastern walls.
 The other sides of the city remained quiet.
-Meanwhile, the shortages in combustibles and flour were increasing, and Allied soldiers began to violently demand food from civilians.
+Meanwhile, the shortages in combustibles and flour were increasing, and Coalition soldiers began to violently demand food from civilians.